 E-commerce has revolutionised the way people shop, with millions of transactions happening online every day.
 As internet penetration and smartphone usage rise, India’s e-commerce sector is projected to reach $120 billion by 2026.
-This growth has opened up a plethora of opportunities for aspiring entrepreneurs, and one of the most appealing business models to emerge from this digital revolution is dropshipping.
+This growth has opened up a plethora of opportunities for aspiring entrepreneurs, and one of the most appealing business models to emerge from this digital revolution is dropshipping in India for beginners.

 Dropshipping is a business model where the seller (you) doesn’t keep the products they sell in stock.
 Instead, the seller sources the products from a third-party supplier who handles storage, packaging, and shipping directly to the customer.
 The seller acts as a middleman between the supplier and the customer, making a profit by comparing the supplier’s price with the price set in the online store.